-- (2) Numerous Counsel.
+(2) Numerous Counsel.
 Any number of counsel representing individual appellants or appellees proceeding separately or jointly may be heard in argument within the times herein limited or allowed by order of court.
-When more than one counsel is heard, duplication or supplementation of argument on the same points shall be avoided unless specifically directed by the court. - (c) Non-Appearance of Parties.
+When more than one counsel is heard, duplication or supplementation of argument on the same points shall be avoided unless specifically directed by the court.

+- (c) Non-Appearance of Parties.
 If counsel for any party fails to appear to present oral argument, the court will hear argument from opposing counsel.
-If counsel for no party appears, the court will decide the case on the written briefs unless it orders otherwise. - (d) Submission on Written Briefs.
-By agreement of the parties, a case may be submitted for decision on the written briefs, but the court may nevertheless order oral argument before deciding the case.
+If counsel for no party appears, the court will decide the case on the written briefs unless it orders otherwise. - (d) Argument Conducted by Audio and Video Transmission.
+The appellate courts may deviate from traditional in-person oral argument and instead require that oral argument be conducted by audio and video transmission.
+A party may move the court to conduct oral argument by audio and video transmission but must explain in its motion why the request is being made.